input-output-hk/cardano-sl/docs/configuration.md

   The format of `mainnet-genesis.json` is described in [Genesis data format](#genesis-data-format).

-* Another way is to provide a specification how to generate genesis data.
+* Another way is to provide a specification of how to generate genesis data.
 It allows one to specify how many nodes should have stake, which bootstrap stakeholders should be used, what should be total balance, etc. When node is launched with spec as genesis, it